A calculated risk?

 These types of home loan allow you to take the leap from renting to home ownership sooner, but they can also ruin your financial life.
 If you lose your job, get sick or are otherwise unable to keep up with the repayments, it may not be long until the bank asks you to sell your house or even repossesses it.

 And if your parents or siblings guarantee your mortgage they may lose their house as well.
-As Katherine Lane, principal solicitor of the Consumer Credit Legal Centre, told us, "the lenders always give themselves the option to sell either property, so it's possible the guarantor may lose their home first."
+As Katherine Lane, principal solicitor of the Financial Rights Legal Centre, told us, "the lenders always give themselves the option to sell either property, so it's possible the guarantor may lose their home first."

-The Australian Prudential Regulation Authority is also concerned and has warned that lenders need to ensure borrowers can afford higher repayments when interest rates rise from today's historically low levels.
-Overseas regulators have similar concerns and have acted on them.
+The Australian Prudential Regulation Authority also warned lenders during the interest-only home loan spike last year that they need to ensure borrowers can afford higher repayments when interest rates rise from today's historically low levels.
+Overseas regulators had similar concerns and acted on them.
 In New Zealand, loans to buyers with less than a 20% deposit have been limited to 10% of new loans since October 2013.